Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 \cite{human-level-control-through-deep-rl} show that updates to the same
 \ac{DQN} that defines targets results in unstable learning.
-A simple resolution to this problem, Double Deep-Q Learning, introduces an identical model $\theta_{target}$ for determining the ground truth labels shown in Eqn. \ref{eqn:double-deep-q-y}.
+A simple resolution to this problem, Double Deep-$Q$ Learning, introduces an identical model $\theta_{target}$ for determining the ground truth targets shown in Eqn. \ref{eqn:double-deep-q-y}.
 Back-propagation continues to update $\theta$ which replaces $\theta_{target}$ every $T$ experiences.
 Our experiments apply a standard $T = 1e4$.